Generic name: fluoxetine hydrochloride

 |Body as a Whole|

-Incidence in US depression, OCD, and bulimia placebo-controlled clinical trials (excluding data from extensions of trials) — Table 4 enumerates the most common treatment-emergent adverse events associated with the use of fluoxetine up to 80 mg (incidence of at least 2% for fluoxetine and greater than placebo) in female patients ages 18 to 45 years from US placebo-controlled clinical trials in the treatment of depression, OCD, and bulimia.
+Incidence in US depression, OCD, and bulimia placebo-controlled clinical trials (excluding data from extensions of trials) — Table 6 enumerates the most common treatment-emergent adverse reactions associated with the use of fluoxetine up to 80 mg (incidence of at least 2% for fluoxetine and greater than placebo) in female patients ages 18 to 45 years from US placebo-controlled clinical trials in the treatment of depression, OCD, and bulimia.

-|Percentage of Patients Reporting Event|
+|Percentage of Patients Reporting Adverse Reaction|

-|Body System/Adverse Event*||Fluoxetine (N = 1145)||Placebo (N = 553)|
+|Body System/Adverse Reaction1||Fluoxetine (N = 1145)||Placebo (N = 553)|

 |Body as a Whole|

-| Metabolic and Nutritional Disorders|
+| Metabolic and Nutritional

 Female sexual dysfunction with SSRIs — Although changes in sexual desire, sexual performance, and sexual satisfaction often occur as manifestations of a mood-related disorder, they may also be a consequence of pharmacologic treatment.
 In particular, some evidence suggests that SSRIs can cause such untoward sexual experiences.
 Reliable estimates of the incidence and severity of untoward experiences involving sexual desire, performance, and satisfaction are difficult to obtain, however, in part because patients and physicians may be reluctant to discuss them.
 Accordingly, estimates of the incidence of untoward sexual experience and performance, cited in product labeling, are likely to underestimate their actual incidence.
 For example, in women (age 18 to 45) receiving fluoxetine for indications other than PMDD, decreased libido was seen at an incidence of 4% for fluoxetine compared with 1% for placebo.
 There have been spontaneous reports in women (age 18 to 45) taking fluoxetine for indications other than PMDD of orgasmic dysfunction, including anorgasmia.

+There are no adequate and well-controlled studies examining sexual dysfunction with fluoxetine treatment.
 While it is difficult to know the precise risk of sexual dysfunction associated with the use of SSRIs, physicians should routinely inquire about such possible side effects.

 Endocrine System — Infrequent: hypothyroidism; Rare: diabetic acidosis, diabetes mellitus.